Mentally Healthy Conversations

 It helps to talk with other people about the things they CAN help you with.
 And the best thing that they CAN help with is to help make sure you get a daily environment that suits you best.
 That's because in the right environment you thrive.

 You may have read the story about Resilient Trevor which helps to illustrate the point that it is much better to focus on situations than conditions, symptoms and medication.

-Mentally healthy conversations happen when we talk to people we live, work, study or socialise with about environments that we find challenging.
-We can help each other avoid them or minimise our experience of them.
+Mentally healthy conversations happen when you talk to people you live, work, study or socialise with about environments that you find challenging.
+Other people can help you avoid these situations or minimise your experience of them.

-Then we can talk about those situations that are supportive of our wellbeing and help us stay resilient.
-We can help each other experience those positive environments more.
+Then you can talk about those situations that are supportive of your wellbeing and help you stay resilient.
+Other people can help you experience those positive environments more.

-Finally, we can talk about our skills, talents & abilities.
-We can help others to live a purposeful life by using their skills to the fullest extent.
+Finally, you can talk about your skills, talents & abilities.
+Other people can help you feel purposeful by enabling you to use your skills, talents & abilities to the fullest extent.